WE STILL CANNOT OFFER TRAIL RIDES, SORRY

 hoods or knitted caps (smooth on top to fit under a helmet, but

 if yours have pompoms etc.,, we can provide the kind

-that will work), gloves, warm socks (two layers, like wool hunting-type socks
+of knitted cap that will work), gloves, warm socks (two layers, like wool hunting-type socks

 with cotton crew-height socks underneath, is ideal) and boots

 (rain or snow boots are fine).

 We have disposable hand warmers